vatlab/sos-all/README.md

-# sos-all
+# sos-essentials

-A wrapper module to install sos, sos-notebook, and all other components
+A wrapper module to install `sos`, `sos-notebook`, `sos-pbs`, and some frequently used language modules to create a working SoS environment.